 If you know that your tenants will be busy professionals, you might even offer to set up a home alarm for them and give them the code.
 This might sound like an invasion of their privacy, but it is there for their protection.

 You might also offer home automation that will keep an eye on the home when nobody is there.
 Most young people would rather move into a smart home that can be controlled through apps than an old fashioned one.
+Alternatively, you could hire a property guardian or house sitter to look after your home while it is unoccupied.

 Being a responsible landlord means that you will have to check everything that can pose as a risk.
 You are also advised to take out legal and liability insurance, so - when things go wrong - you can protect your finances.